LLNL/shroud/docs/reference.rst

    May also be set to ``(..)`` when attribute *+dimension(..)* is used and option *F_CFI* is True.

-f_c_module_line
-    Typemap.f_c_module in a format usable by FStmts.f_module_line.
-    The dictionary is converted into the string.

 f_capsule_data_type
     The name of the derived type used to share memory information with C or C++.
     *F_capsule_data_type* for the argument type.